chiknas/SwanCloudServer/README.md

 ### <ins>Security('production' only)</ins>

-1. GMAIL_ADMIN_ACCOUNTS = Comma separated list of gmail accounts that have access to this system.
+1. ADMIN_EMAILS = Comma separated list of gmail accounts that have access to this system.
 Everyone else is kicked out.
-   Security is handled with OAuth2 and Google.

-2. OAUTH2_CLIENT_ID = Client ID taken from https://console.cloud.google.com/apis/credentials you have setup for your
-   app.

-3. OAUTH2_CLIENT_SECRET = Client Secret taken from https://console.cloud.google.com/apis/credentials you have setup for
-   your app.

-4. server.ssl.key-store = the path where the keystore is located. only PKCS12 key-stores are allowed.
+2. server.ssl.key-store = the path where the keystore is located. only PKCS12 key-stores are allowed.

-5. server.ssl.key-alias = the alias of the key to look for in your certificate
+3. server.ssl.key-alias = the alias of the key to look for in your certificate

-6. server.ssl.key-store-password = the password used to generate the keystore
+4. server.ssl.key-store-password = the password used to generate the keystore

 ## Useful commands